 Poliziano is a conventionally farmed winery in the Montepulciano region of Tuscany, Italy.
-It was founded in 1961 when a local, Dino Carletti, bought the land.
-The first vines were planted in 1962, and the first cellars built in 1970.
-Since 1980 it has been run by his son, Federico Carletti, who prepared for the task by gaining an agronomy degree at the University of Florence in 1978.
-Under Carletti, and with Carlo Ferrini as consultant, the estate began to estate bottle its wines, and with the Falvos of Avignonesi began the process whereby Vino Nobile gained renown not just in Italy but in international markets.
-The estate’s main wines are Vino Nobile di Montepulciano DOCG, Rosso di Montepulciano DOC and Vin Santo di Montepulciano DOC.
+The name Poliziano refers to Montepulciano’s most famous son, the late-fifteenth century poet and classical scholar Angelo Ambrogini.
+His nick name was Il Poliziano and today, the generic name for an inhabitant of Montepulciano is ‘poliziano’.
+The Poliziano estate was founded in 1961 after Dino Carletti, a local, bought the land.
+He planted vines from 1962, and added winery in 1970.
+Since 1980 Poliziano estate has been run by Dino’s son, Federico Carletti, who prepared for the task by gaining an agronomy degree at the University of Florence in 1978.
+Under Carletti, and with Carlo Ferrini as consultant, the estate began to estate bottle its wines, and with the Falvos (then owners of Avignonesi) began the process whereby Vino Nobile gained renown not just in Italy but in international markets.
+The estate’s main wines are Vino Nobile di Montepulciano DOCG, Rosso di Montepulciano DOCand Vin Santo di Montepulciano DOC.

 Owner: Dott.
 Federico Carletti (nickname: ‘il vulcano’).
 He took over from his father, and in 1978 took a degree in agriculture in Florence.

 Cconsultants: Winemaking: Carlo Ferrini.